One Day in SOLLER, DEIA, and VALLDEMOSSA – Famous Places for Famous People

 The Charterhouse of Jesús de Valldemossa was founded in 1399.
 For this purpose, King Martín donated the then-disused royal palace that he had in Valldemossa.
 Although the monks did not have the cell spaces required by the customs of this order, they adapted to the royal residence.

-A Winter on Majorca
+A Winter in Majorca

 Who did not adapt that easily, were the famous guests I’ve mentioned above.
 Chopin and Sand had underestimated the winter days on the island.
 Obviously, wintertime way up high in the mountains can be quite uncomfortable.
 Especially Chopin suffered since he already had a lung disease.
 His health deteriorated over the three months of his stay in Mallorca.

 The couple’s accommodation was a cell in the Charterhouse of Valldemossa.
 The Carthusian cell was as big as a house.
 They had a small front garden and a view of the valley.
-Here, Georg Sand wrote the novel A Winter on Majorca while Fréderic Chopin composed the well-known Raindrop Prelude.
+Here, Georg Sand wrote the novel A Winter in Majorca while Fréderic Chopin composed the well-known Raindrop Prelude.

 Valldemossa